whistyun/AnimatedImage/README.md

 dotnet add package AnimatedImage.Native
 ```

-We have verified operation on the following platforms.
+We have tested operation on the following platforms.

 | Platform | Framework            | Architecture    |
 |----------|----------------------|-----------------|